Anna Pankratova

+Biography

 Early life and education

-Anna Mikhailovna Pankratova was born in Odesa.
+Pankratova was born in Odessa, Odessa uezd.
 Her father, a soldier, died when she was nine.
 Her mother worked as a laborer.
-Despite growing up in poverty, she completed school and graduated in history from Odesa University in 1917.
+Despite growing up in poverty, she completed school and graduated in history from the Imperial Novorossiya University in 1917.

 In her teens, Pankratova joined the Socialist Revolutionary Party, and when the party split in 1917, joined the Left SRs, who supported the October Revolution, and worked for them underground in Odessa during the civil war.
 She switched to the Bolsheviks in 1919.
 She left Odessa in 1920 to work for the communist party, and in 1922 began a three year course at the Institute of Red Professors.

 At the Institute, Pankratova met and married a fellow student, Grigory Yakovin, whom the writer Victor Serge described as "a sporting enthusiast with a constantly alert intelligence, good looks, and a spontaneous charm".
 They had a daughter, Maya, born in 1925, the year they both graduated.
 They traveled abroad together on a scientific mission in Germany and France.
 In 1927, she ended her marriage and denounced her husband as a supporter of the left opposition, led by Leon Trotsky.
 He was expelled from the communist party and arrested.
 She visited Yakovin in prison in Tashkent, in 1929, in the hope of persuading to renounce the opposition, but he refused.
 He was later shot.